 **This post may contain affiliate links.
 I receive a small amount of compensation when you purchase from my links, which I’ll totally blow on more bee stuff, y’all! ** Full Policy Here

 How Do You Know If You Need an Electric Bear Fence?

-Most regions of the United States have some type of bear in residence.
+Most regions of the United States have some type of bears in residence.
 Even the reclusive Black Bear can wreak havoc on a bee colony.

 I ran outside and did not see the bear.
 It was time to leave because I was a guest speaker.
 I could not stay home and disappoint the beekeeping club that had asked me to visit.
 Luckily, the bear did not return later in the night.

 Why Do Bears Destroy Beehives?

 While beekeepers may sometimes think that bears have a personal vendetta against them, that is not the case.
 Mr. Bear is just looking for food.

 Do bears like honey?
 Sure, they do.
 We have all seen it on TV for years.
 Even adorable Winnie the Pooh was always in search of a sweet “smackarel” of honey.
 But honey is not the main attraction.

 Bears eat bee brood (baby bees).
 This is a sweet protein source for the bear.
 A little bee brood, some honey and chewy honeycomb.
 That’s a great meal to a bear in need of calories and protein.
 Bear problems may be greatest during Fall when they are preparing for winter or early Spring upon waking up.